- Acceptable use policy

 Contentful organizes, hosts or participates in various events.
 These may take place at our offices (please see “Visits” above) or at third-party venues.
 If you attend an event, we collect identifiers such as your contact details.
 We use this information to organize and manage these events and to contact you afterwards for follow-up and marketing purposes (for marketing, please see the section “Marketing” below).
 The legal basis for processing your personal data related to events depends on your relationship with Contentful.
 For example, if you are a customer or a prospective customer, the legal basis will be GDPR article 6.1(b), that is your contract or intended contract with us, and 6.1(f), where the legitimate interests are related to organizing and managing the events and our legitimate marketing purposes.

 You can register as a guest or a speaker on our website or via a separate registration form that we may send to you.
 When you register, we collect identifiers such as your contact information and other personal data that we reasonably need to organize and manage the related event.
+We take photographs, videos, and audio recordings at live events, so when you attend a Contentful live event you are agreeing to be photographed and recorded.
+Event photographs and recordings may be used by us for promotional purposes.

 Certain events may allow you to register for various meetup groups via third-party services (such as meetup.com).
 When you register through a third-party service, the third-party service will share certain personal data with us.
 Please refer to the privacy policies of such third-party services (for example meetup.com/privacy) and their privacy settings to control the data they share with us.